TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

->  I didn't want any SPOFs or performance bottlenecks in my architecture.
-Multi -NAT ensures that traffic from the instances do not necessarily need to cross inter-AZ for reaching the internet, = reducing **Latency** 👍.
-It does help in the scalability aspect as well since resources in each AZ can scale out independently.
+>  I didn't want any SPOFs or performance bottlenecks in my architecture. **Multi -NAT ensures that traffic from the instances do not necessarily need to cross inter-AZ for reaching the internet, = reducing Latency** 👍.

+>  It does help me in the scalability aspect as well since resources in each AZ can scale out independently.
 We can add new subnets, add new instances in each AZ, without worrying NAT Gateway being a potential bottleneck. 💡

 </br>

 ➡ However, this is a **cost vs. fault tolerance trade-off**.
-This decision means prioritizing availability and performance over the cost considerations.
+My decision here was prioritizing availability and performance over the cost considerations.

 </br>